39th Tony Awards

 The 39th Annual Tony Awards was broadcast by CBS television on June 2, 1985, from the Shubert Theatre.
 Instead of a formal host, there was a group of performers/presenters.
 Some paid tribute to the songs of Jule Styne, Cy Coleman, Andrew Lloyd Webber, with these composers ending the broadcast by playing songs from their respective new shows.
 Mary Martin introduced the Special Award for Yul Brynner.

+Eligibility

+Shows that opened on Broadway during the 1984–1985 season before May 9, 1985 are eligible.